-- A. Qualifications of nursery(s) and contractors/installers. - B. Seed and plant certification as appropriate. - C. Seed/plant list (final list of available material). - D. Maintenance Program (at completion of project inter-seeding).
+- A. Qualifications of nursery(s) and contractors/installers. - B. Seed and plant certification as appropriate. - C. Seed/plant list (final list of available material) and nursery of origin. - D. Maintenance Program (at completion of project inter-seeding).

 1.7 DELIVERY, STORAGE AND HANDLING